VR-25/acc/README.md

 ### Battery Capacity (% Level) Doesn't Seem Right

-The "smart" battery may require calibration.
+When Android's battery level differs from that of the kernel, ACC daemon automatically syncs it by stopping the battery service and feeding it the real value every few seconds.

-Refer to the `FAQ` section below for details.
+Pixel devices are known for having battery level discrepancies for the longest time.

-If we're talking about a Pixel device, the issue goes beyond that.
+If your device shuts down before the battery is actually empty, capacity_freeze2 may help.
-Refer back to `DEFAULT CONFIGURATION > capacity_sync`.
+Refer to the `default configuration` section above for details.

 ### Battery Idle Mode On OnePlus 7/8 Variants (Possibly 5 and 6 Too)